InnovatorNerd/InnovatorNerd/README.md

 ---

 ### ✨ Fun Facts
-- 🌄 Born in the scenic Nainital and schooled at Birla Vidya Mandir and St. Xavier's.
+- 🌄  schooled at Birla Vidya Mandir and St. Xavier's.
 - 🎯 Currently working on a modern, responsive navbar component for my web projects.

 Thank you for visiting my profile!
 Let's connect and create something amazing together.